Hamiltonian Neural PDE Solvers through Functional Approximation: Functional Approximation

-\paragraph{Theory} The development and underlying theory of neural functionals is a result of the Riesz representation theorem, a fundamental result in functional analysis \cite{kreyszig1991introductory}.
-We give an informal derivation of neural functionals to provide intuition for the architecture; a full proof is in Appendix \ref{app:proof}.
-We start by observing that a functional can be equivalent to the inner product over suitable functions: \begin{theorem}[Riesz representation theorem] Let \(H\) be a Hilbert space whose inner product \(\left\langle x,y\right\rangle\) is defined.
-For every continuous linear functional \(\varphi \in H^{*}\) there exists a unique function \(f_{\varphi }\in H\), called the Riesz representation of \(\varphi\), such that:
+\paragraph{Theory} The development of functional approximators \cite{hu2023neural, Huang_2025, bunker2025autoencodersfunctionspace, rahman2022generative} can be seen a result of the Riesz representation theorem, a fundamental result in functional analysis \cite{kreyszig1991introductory}.
+We give some intuition here, but provide a full proof of linear functional approximation in Appendix \ref{app:proof}.
+We start by observing that a functional can be equivalent to the inner product over suitable functions: